tea notes

 Big Island Tea Growers

-- Ben and Deb Discoe, in Ahualoa
+- Ben Discoe, in Ahualoa

-everything we've been able to learn about tea.
+been able to learn about tea.
 There is also

-a blog for our farm.
+a blog for the farm.

-- Contact: ben (at) washedashore.com and deb (at) debpun.com,
+- Contact: ben (at) washedashore.com

 - Mike Riley, in Volcano

-- November 2006 HIJ article described Mike thusly: "An
+- November 2006 HIJ article described Mike thusly: "An artist-turned-tea-grower,

 woodworker Mike Riley,

-is the "tea guru" on whom many local growers rely for information,
+is the "tea guru" on whom many local growers rely for information, resources,

-Eventually, he hopes to have two acres producing tea."
+to have two acres producing tea."

 -

-and Mike, in Onomea
+Rob and Mike, in Onomea

 - Their first tea plants were planted in 2002.
-They've produced some
+They've produced

-the nearby ocean, others are yummy interesting roasted teas.
+like the nearby ocean, others are yummy interesting roasted teas.

-- 2006 HIJ article said: "Started their tea farm overlooking Onomea
+- 2006 HIJ article said: "Started their tea farm overlooking Onomea Bay

-commercial crop soon."
+crop soon."

-- In 2007, launched commerically as Onomea Tea Company.
+- In 2007, launched commerically as Onomea

-"Currently have more than 2200 plants of tea, that’s about ½ mile of
+Tea Company.
+"Currently have more than 2200 plants of tea, that’s

-contoured rows of tea.
-We hope to have 3 to 4 acres of tea planted
+about ½ mile of contoured rows of tea.
+We hope to have 3 to 4 acres of tea

-within the next two years."
+planted within the next two years."

 - Contact: mike (at) daylily (dot) com